rodcoelho/cache/README.md

 #### How the cache works

-Now that your cache is customized and instantiated, let's check to see if a key of interest is in the cache:
+Now that your cache is customized and instantiated, let's check to see how it works.

     value = c.get('cache_key_10948')

-What happens?
+What happens if we include this into our production code?

-1) `c.get(key)` will check to see if the key is in the cache.
-If the key is in cache, update 'metadata' and return value.
-The 'metadata' is unix time of query and a counter for number of queries.
+1) `c.get(key)` will check to see if the key, `cache_key_10948`, is in the cache.
+If the key is in cache, it will update the 'metadata' and return the value.
+The 'metadata' is the unix time of the query and a counter for number of queries.
+ Unix time and the counter are being collected so that in the future we can alter the replacement algorithm so that we can remove items from the cache by count and by unix time if more than one item have the same count.

 2) If the key is NOT in the cache, it will run `self.query_database(key)` and query the database for the value we are looking for.

-3) Then it will check the cache's size to see there is enough room for more data.
+3) Then it will check the cache's size to see there is enough room for more data to be added to the cache.
 If the cache is at capacity, it will make room for the new data point.
 Lastly, it will add the key/value pair to the cache and return the value for use.